GAVIN

 He emphasises that the real challenge in junior golf is not attracting children—but keeping them engaged for years, ultimately creating both future players and future coaches. Â

-A major component of Grenville-Wood’s impact lies in coach education.
-As a PGA Fellow Coach—a prestigious recognition of his contribution to the profession—he has trained and mentored coaches globally. Â
+A major component of his impact lies in coach education.
+As a PGA Fellow Coach—a prestigious recognition of his contribution to the profession - he has trained and mentored coaches globally. Â

 His work includes: